-The name of Kolding can be found in documents dating all the way back to the X century, but the earliest-known town rights date from 1321.
+The name of Kolding can be found in documents dating all the way back to the 10th century, but the earliest-known town rights date from 1321.
 The settlement grew up around Koldinghus, a royal castle built in 1248 with the goal of defending the border.
 On 23 April 1644 Kolding was the scene of a Danish victory over the Swedes and of a Danish defeat by Schleswig-Holsteiners in 1849.
 In 1808 the castle was severely damaged by fire, but has been partially restored.
 The large square tower of Kolding was built by King Christian IV.
 The Sankt Nikolaj Church dates from the 13th century.

 Address: Akseltorv 1, DK-6000 Kolding

-Jobs are available in: the metal industry, IT sector, financial consultancy, the health sector, teaching, trade and transport etc. If you (or your spouse) are looking for a job, you can always visit Jobnet.dk, the public job centre's Internet facility for all jobseekers and employers in Denmark.
+Jobs are available in the metal industry, IT sector, financial consultancy, the health sector, teaching, trade and transport etc. If you (or your spouse) are looking for a job, you can always visit Jobnet.dk, the public job centre's Internet facility for all jobseekers and employers in Denmark.

 Koldinghus was established as a fortification in the 1200s.
-The castle was destroyed by a big fire in 1808, but today has been brought back to its former glory.Learn more
+The castle was destroyed by a big fire in 1808, but has been brought back to its former glory.Learn more

 A unique Danish museum where you can admire crafts, visual art, design and furniture design.
-The museum exhibitions always display new and exciting experiences, presenting both international and Danish artists and designers.
+The museum exhibitions always offer new and exciting experiences, presenting both international and Danish artists and designers.
 The museum owns a fine collection of modern art and has the largest collection of 20th century chairs in Denmark, as well as the unique holiday house of Arne Jacobsen.Learn more